AI For No Hot Water Calls

 Does this replace dispatch?

-No. It gives dispatch a cleaner first summary: caller role, address, impact, heater clues, access, deadline pressure, photos if requested, and staff only concerns.
+No. It gives dispatch a cleaner first summary: caller role, address, impact, heater clues, access, warranty context, deadline pressure, photos if requested, and staff-only concerns.

-Why build a no hot water call plan separate from leaking tank calls?
+Why build a no hot water call path separate from leaking tank calls?

 Because comfort loss buyers search and decide differently.
 They care about hot water being restored, morning or bedtime timing, repair versus replacement uncertainty, and whether the company sounds ready.